 Addressing Real-World Evidence (RWE) challenges in healthcare

 Real-World Evidence (RWE) has become a crucial component in healthcare decision-making, influencing health technology assessments (HTA) and medical practices across the globe.
 Despite its importance, the utilisation of RWE faces several challenges that impede its full potential.
-In this article CELforPharma faculty member Prof. Dr. Thomas Wilke, from GIPAM and from the Generating RWE for Optimising Market/Patient Access course, explores the typical challenges associated with RWE and outlines potential solutions to enhance its strategic value and application.
+In this article CELforPharma faculty member Prof. Dr. Thomas Wilke, from the Generating RWE for Optimising Market/Patient Access course, explores the typical challenges associated with RWE and outlines potential solutions to enhance its strategic value and application.

 🚧 Challenges in RWE:

-1. Strategic Value and Acceptance: One of the primary challenges is the lack of awareness about the strategic value of RWE.
+1. Strategic Value and Acceptance: One of the challenges is the lack of awareness about the strategic value of RWE.
 Additionally, even when the importance of RWE is recognised, specific RWE data often fail to gain acceptance.

 2. Accessibility and Relevance of Data: The availability and accessibility of relevant Real World Data is often limited.
 Databases that contain valuable data are either unknown or inaccessible to many researchers and decision-makers.
 And even when data is available, it can be outdated, reducing its relevance and applicability to current healthcare scenarios.